Māori Electronica Roots Music

 WAI would also like to acknowledge all past members and all special guest artists who feature on both 100% and ORA.

-And last but not the least, to all our whānau and friends that we haven’t mentioned, please know we appreciate all your continued support and love.
+And last but not the least, to all our whānau and friends that we haven’t mentioned, please know we appreciate all your continued love and support.

 Thank you for looking through our site!